Last Updated on May 18, 2023 by Dave Farquhar

 How did computers change during the 1990s: In conclusion

 So how did computers change during the 1990s?
 Quite a lot, as it turns out.
-A fully comprehensive list would probably fill volumes, but this should give you enough of an overview to answer a test question.
+A fully comprehensive list would probably fill volumes, but the answer you’re looking for probably is in here somewhere.